 (11) The Welkin Weasels series (6 books) by Garry Kilworth

-After the humans mysteriously disappeared from the isle of Welkin; both wild, and once domesticated animals made their way into the abandoned castles and villages; using what the humans had left behind.
+After the humans mysteriously disappeared from the isle of Welkin, both wild, and once domesticated animals made their way into the abandoned castles and villages; using what the humans had left behind.
 The mustelids in particular however, adapted to a more civilised way of living.
 The stoats were the most ambitious and aggressive of them and took over the island.
-Most least weasels (simply refereed to as “weasels” by the author) ended up as serfs; while using ferrets in the royal army of the childish and spoiled ruler of all Welkin, Prince Poynt.
+Most least weasels (simply refereed to as “weasels” by the author) ended up as serfs, while ferrets tended to be used in the royal army of the childish and spoiled ruler of all Welkin, Prince Poynt.

 (12) The Wind in the Willows by Kenneth Grahame [ISBN: 9780689713101]